 Monitoring Environmental Conditions

-Environmental conditions such as temperature, humidity, and light exposure can influence your plants’ nutrient needs and should be taken into account when establishing a fertilization schedule.
-For instance, higher temperatures can increase evaporation rates and nutrient uptake, while lower light levels can slow down plant growth and reduce nutrient requirements.
+Environmental conditions such as temperature, humidity, and light exposure can influence your plants’ nutrient needs and should be considered when establishing a fertilization schedule.
+For instance, higher temperatures can increase evaporation rates and nutrient uptake, while lower light levels can slow plant growth and reduce nutrient requirements.
 Regularly monitor the environmental conditions in your indoor vertical garden and adjust your fertilization practices as needed to ensure optimal nutrient absorption and plant health.

 Creating a Customized Fertilization Schedule